bchainhub/dapp-sveltekit-boilerplate/README.md

 - [D1 database](https://developers.cloudflare.com/d1/) Cloudflare's free plan
 - [Hyperdrive connector](https://developers.cloudflare.com/hyperdrive/) Cloudflare's paid plan
-- [ORB i2 devices](https://medium.com/codetech/codetech-introduces-orb-i2-7b12b3a4e8c5) DePIN local blockchain - SQLite based
+- ORB Web4 devices - local blockchain - SQLite based
+- DePIN connector for ORB devices

 We are recommending purchasing the Hyperdrive connector for production use.
 There are many advantages and you can bind plenty of databases.